 The importance of good dental care has only recently become a commonly accepted facet of pet care.
 However, looking after our pet’s teeth can help her live a long, happy life.

 While veterinarians can perform regular check-ups on your pet’s teeth, there are steps that you can take to help maintain good oral health.
-Unfortunately, diet is one of the primary causes of dental problems in pets, but by adjusting what your pet eats, you can drastically improve any existing conditions and prevent new oral health complications from occurring.
+Unfortunately, diet is one of the primary causes of dental problems or cavities and sickness in pets, but by adjusting what your pet eats, you can drastically improve any existing conditions and prevent new oral health complications from occurring.

 What diet can I give my pet to improve their dental health?